deephaven-examples/deephaven-ib/README.md

 The full Deephaven system contains the most full-featured IDE.
 Running the full Deephaven system launches multiple Docker containers, so it has the most overhead.
+This is a good option for interactively working with data.

 See [./docker/full](./docker/full) for more details.

-1) Launch the system:
+1) Clone the deephaven-ib repository:
+    * On Mac:
     ```bash
+    git clone git@github.com:deephaven-examples/deephaven-ib.git
     cd ./docker/full/
+    ```
+2) Create a directory for your data and scripts
+    ```bash
+    mkdir data
+    cp <your_data_and_scripts> data
+    ```
+3) Launch the system:
+    ```bash
     ./run_system.sh
     ```
-2) Copy your data and scripts into `./data/`
-3) Launch the [Deephaven IDE](https://github.com/deephaven/deephaven-core/blob/main/README.md#run-deephaven-ide) by navigating to [http://localhost:10000/ide/](http://localhost:10000/ide/) in a browser.
+4) Launch the [Deephaven IDE](https://github.com/deephaven/deephaven-core/blob/main/README.md#run-deephaven-ide) by navigating to [http://localhost:10000/ide/](http://localhost:10000/ide/) in a browser.

 ### Launch pip-installed Deephaven with Docker

-The pip-installed Deephaven uses a light-weight Deephaven installation that is installed using pip.
+The pip-installed Deephaven uses a lightweight Deephaven installation that is installed using pip.
 In this case, the pip-installed Deephaven system is installed in a Docker container.

 1) Create a directory for your data and scripts
     ```bash
     mkdir data
     ```
-2) Launch the system (Option 1):
+2) Launch the system:
     * On Mac:
     ```bash
     git clone git@github.com:deephaven-examples/deephaven-ib.git
-    cd deephaven-ib/docker/dev/build.sh
+    ./deephaven-ib/docker/dev/build.sh
     # Set jvm_args to the desired JVM memory for Deephaven
     docker run -it -v data:/data -p 10000:10000 deephaven-examples/deephaven-ib:dev python3 -i -c "from deephaven_server import Server; _server = Server(port=10000, jvm_args=['-Xmx4g']); _server.start()"
     ```